jmjuanes/siimple/README.md

 ## About

-**siimple** is a minimal and light CSS framework for flat and clean designs built using SASS/SCSS.
-The result is a clean starting point for your front-end developments with a 5Kb minimized version.
+**siimple** is a light, responsive and open source framework for design flat and clean websites.
+It has built in SASS/SCSS and provides a clean starting point for your web design.

 ## Getting started